LLNL/CallFlow/README.md

 ### Processing data

 ```
-/PATH/TO/INSTALL/callflow --data-dir {/PATH/TO/DATA/DIRECTORY} --process --profile_format {hpctoolkit,caliper_json,caliper}
+callflow --data-dir {/PATH/TO/DATA/DIRECTORY} --process --profile_format {hpctoolkit,caliper_json,caliper}
 ```

-By default, The processing data resides inside a `.callflow` directory created inside the PATH_TO_DATA_DIRECTORY.
+The processed data resides inside a `.callflow` directory created inside the /PATH/TO/DATA/DIRECTORY.
 To modify the `.callflow` location, use the `--save_path` argument.

 The parameters of the processing step can be either passed in as arguments to the command line or modified using the config file, `.callflow/config.json`.

-To process using the `config.json`, use the --config option.
+To process using the `config.json`,

 ```
-/PATH/TO/INSTALL/callflow --config {/PATH/TO/CONFIG} --process
+callflow --config {/PATH/TO/CONFIG} --process
 ```

 ### Running the server

 via `--data-dir` option,
 ```
-/PATH/TO/INSTALL/callflow --data-dir {PATH_TO_DATA_DIRECTORY} --profile_format
+callflow --data-dir {PATH_TO_DATA_DIRECTORY} --profile_format
 ```

 via `--config` option,
 ```
-/PATH/TO/INSTALL/callflow --config {PATH_TO_CONFIG} --profile_format
+callflow --config {PATH_TO_CONFIG} --profile_format
 ```

 By default, the application would run on port, 5000.
 If the port needs to be changed, please set the environment variables using,